DEFRA/defra-ruby-mocks/README.md

 - `../worldpay/payments-service`
 - `../worldpay/dispatcher`

+##### Cancelled payments

+The engine has the ability to mock a user cancelling a payment when on the Worldpay site.
+To have the mock return a cancelled payment response just ensure the registration's company name includes the word `cancel` (case doesn't matter).

+If it does the engine will redirect back to the pending url instead of the success url provided, plus set the payment status to `CANCELLED`.

+This allows us to test how the application handles Worldpay responding with a cancelled payment response.

 ##### Refused payments

 The engine has the ability to also mock Worldpay refusing a payment.
 To have the mock refuse payment just ensure the registration's company name includes the word `reject` (case doesn't matter).